fulcrologic/fulcro/README.md

 ## Using Your Component

 You component body (above) _receives_ parameters passed by the internals of this library.
-It is very important for you to note that *you do not pass* these arguments when you use it.
-This is a significant break from quiescent.
+It is very important for you to note that *you do not pass* these arguments when you use it. *This is a significant break from quiescent, React, and Om*.

-Instead, `defscomponent` def's a function that can create a React component based on your template (above), the application state, and your self-assigned IDs.
+Instead, `defscomponent` def's a function that can create a React component based on your template (above), the key of your component in the application state, and the rendering context.
 Thus, you create the instances of your component with:

-     (Calendar "vis-main-start-date" app-state-atom)
+     (Calendar key context)

-Now you see that the use of the component also allows local reasoning.
-The only things you need to know are the ID of that component (which you defined), and since the template body is _passed_ the app-state-atom most components need not even know the real name/location of the application state atom!

-## Dynamically Generated UI Elements

-Many applications require that the user be able to "add" things.
-The TODO application is a prime example: the whole point of the application is to allow the user to dynamically add data that then generates new UI elements.
-This library suggests that the data for such elements be locally-owned-and-operated by the component that creates and edits them.
-This means they do *not* generally have any global unique ID, nor do they need it.
-It also implies that you will simply use the mechanisms provided by quiescent itself to model these sub-components.

-Thus, the short answer to this problem is: Use quiescent to create these sub-components on your localized model.
+At first this may sound like you are not preserving local reasoning, but remember that this render will be invoked in the context of the component that owns the state of that sub-component (even though it used that component's constructor function to build that state).
+For example:

+     (defn make-visualization []
+     { :visualization {
+           :start-date (make-calendar)
+           :end-date (make-calendar) })

+The renderer for Visualization knows (because it's constructor defined the map) that there are calendars at :start-date and :end-date.
+So even if you embed Visualization somewhere deep, the renderer for Visualization still knows where the sub-state is (even though it does not know where it, itself, is).

+Think of this just like you do a call stack in normal programming.
+The stack is a global data structure, and the "stack pointer" is a behind-the-scenes mechanism for tracking where in the stack you're code is running.
+Rendering `context` is this stack pointer.

+## Components without state

+You may use quiescent (or raw React) to create any components of your UI.
+You may also simply write functions that output groupings of other components.
+There is nothing to say that all of your UI elements have to be modeled with `defscomponent` and explicit state.

 This preserves simplicity, rendering efficiency, and local(ized) reasoning.
-Use the callback-builder to pass your 'hook-ups' through the "constant argument" parameter of quiescent.
-Those pre-build functions include closure over functions that will cause them to "just work"; however, be sure you understand that your subcomponents will follow the re-rendering rules of quiescent (if the first arg doesn't change, they won't update).
+You can also very simply use the `callback-builder`
+(op) to build up operations that can be passed as your 'hook-up logic' through to these raw components so they can still act on application state.

+Remember that React rules, however, still apply: Components don't re-render unless their state changes.
+So if you do raw rendering within some sub-tree of the UI, be sure that tracked state changes will cause appropriate re-rendering when needed.

 ## License